DISCLOSURE: THIS PAGE MAY CONTAIN AFFILIATE LINKS, MEANING I GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.

 - What language did my family use to discuss other people’s wealth?
 Were the wealthy admired and everyone else rebuked?
 Or were wealthy people selfish and everyone else honorable?

 - How did I manage my own money?
-Did I rack up debt, live paycheck-to-paycheck, save?
+Did I rack up debt, live paycheck-to-paycheck, or save money?